 I frequently get asked to recommend other books for kids to read after they’ve finished Percy Jackson.
 Below are some ideas.
 This is by no means a comprehensive list, but these all are books that I have enjoyed, and that have been “vetted” by my sons, who are reluctant readers, or other young readers I’ve worked with.
 The grade levels are simply my own rough estimates.
 They are not set in stone.

-You can find even more recommendations on my blog.
+You can find even more recommendations in the News section.

 The Underland Chronicles by Suzanne Collins.
 The first in the series is Gregor the Overlander.
 A boy falls into a fantastical world under New York.
 For grades 4th-6th, roughly.
 Both my sons devoured these.